As a Research Instructor in the Thathiah Lab

 As a Ph.D. student in the Morán Lab

-In a collaborative effort, I conducted research on the effects of oxidative stress in a model of calpain activation due to glucose deprivation.
-Our findings suggest that the production of reactive oxygen species (ROS) mediated by NOX contributes to calpain activation, which is closely associated with neuronal death.
-My focus then shifted to characterizing the inflammatory mediators activated in response to excitotoxic damage.
-Through the use of a NOX-2 knockout mouse model, we found that the enzymatic activity of NOX-2 plays a crucial role in promoting a pro-inflammatory microglial phenotype that is strongly associated with neuronal death caused by excitotoxicity.
+In collaborative work, I investigated mechanisms linking oxidative stress to neuronal injury in a model of glucose deprivation and calpain activation.
+My findings demonstrated that NOX-derived reactive oxygen species (ROS) contribute to calpain activation and are closely associated with neuronal death.
+I subsequently focused on characterizing inflammatory mediators activated in response to excitotoxic injury.
+Using a NOX-2 knockout mouse model, I identified a critical role for NOX-2 in driving a pro-inflammatory microglial phenotype strongly associated with excitotoxic neurodegeneration.